 Flatten cardboard boxes and place them behind or next to the recycling bins in the dormitories.

-Unfortunately, these cannot be recycled because the grease from the pizza contaminates the material.
-They must be placed in the trash.
+Unfortunately, these cannot always be recycled because the grease from the pizza contaminates the material.
+However, if the top of the pizza box isn’t greasy, you can rip it off and put it in the paper recycling bin.
+Greasy parts must be placed in the trash.
 Please compact them as much as possible.

 Yes, but try to ensure that all bottles are empty before placing them in the bins.